Re-Imagining Literacies Assessment

 Research in Renewing Literacies: A SSHRC Partnership Engage Grant

-The Research in Renewing Literacies (RRL) project is an innovative partnership with Manitoba Education and Brandon University designed to study the nature of the relationship between curricular and pedagogical change in English Language Arts.
-In this project, we've embraced a diffractive methodology responsive to the complex, messy, and organic sociomaterial phenomena of literacy curriculum and pedagogy in authentic classrooms and communities.
-The project has generated two publications, a new course, several presentations, and new work is in progress.The research study is funded in part by a Partnership Engage Grant from the Social Sciences & Humanities Research Council of Canada (SSHRC).
+The Research in Renewing Literacies (RRL) project was an innovative partnership with Manitoba Education and Brandon University designed to study the nature of the relationship between curricular and pedagogical change in English Language Arts.
+In this project, we embraced a diffractive methodology responsive to the complex, messy, and organic sociomaterial phenomena of literacy curriculum and pedagogy in authentic classrooms and communities.
+The project generated two publications, a new course, several presentations, and a subsequent knowledge mobilization project on re-imagining literacies assessment.The research study was funded in part by a Partnership Engage Grant from the Social Sciences & Humanities Research Council of Canada (SSHRC).

-The Research in Renewing Literacies (RRL) project is an innovative partnership with Manitoba Education and Brandon University designed to study the nature of the relationship between curricular and pedagogical change in English Language Arts.
-In this project, we've embraced a diffractive methodology responsive to the complex, messy, and organic sociomaterial phenomena of literacy curriculum and pedagogy in authentic classrooms and communities.
-The project has generated two publications, a new course, several presentations, and new work is in progress.The research study is funded in part by a Partnership Engage Grant from the Social Sciences & Humanities Research Council of Canada (SSHRC).
+The Research in Renewing Literacies (RRL) project was an innovative partnership with Manitoba Education and Brandon University designed to study the nature of the relationship between curricular and pedagogical change in English Language Arts.
+In this project, we embraced a diffractive methodology responsive to the complex, messy, and organic sociomaterial phenomena of literacy curriculum and pedagogy in authentic classrooms and communities.
+The project generated two publications, a new course, several presentations, and a subsequent knowledge mobilization project on re-imagining literacies assessment.The research study was funded in part by a Partnership Engage Grant from the Social Sciences & Humanities Research Council of Canada (SSHRC).

 Re-envisioning Teacher Education in After-School Spaces